 Practicum and Internship Placement is a required component of the Bachelor of Arts in Elementary Education Program.
-The Miami-Dade School Board, with the Program Director's approval, will determine placement in practicum/internship sites.
+The Miami-Dade School Board or the Broward County School Board, with the Program Director's approval, will determine placement in practicum/internship sites.